ptzagk/redux-tsa/README.md

 }
 ```

-### Redux TSA will perform the specifed validation:
+### Redux TSA will perform the specified validation:
   - If validation succeeds, the original action is passed to the next middleware
   - If validation fails, an error action is passed to the next middleware